unitsofmeasurement/seshat/README.md

 Some sentences like _"100 feet"_, _"square metre"_ and _"degree Kelvin"_
 are also recognized at parsing time.

-Seshat requires Java 8 at runtime (Java 10 at compile time) and has no dependency other than JSR 363 and `java.base` module.
+Seshat requires Java 11 and has no dependency other than JSR 363 and `java.base` module.

 ## Maven dependency